muesli/beehive/bees/redisbee/README.md

 * port: Redis port (defaults to 6379)
 * password: Redis server password (defaults to passwordless auth)
 * db: Redis database to use (defaults to 0)
+* channel: Redis channel to subscribe to (pubsub disabled if not specified)

 ## Ideas